What to do Sunday at the Minnesota State Fair

 Hear

-The Foxgloves perform on Schell's Stage at West End at 4, 5 & 6 p.m., and Kiss the Tiger plays there at 8 p.m.
+Maygen & the Birdwatcher performs on the Schell's Stage at West End at 4, 5 & 6 p.m.